Civilian led oversight

 SiRT is independent of government and police.
 To ensure transparency and independence the team is led by a civilian Director.

-SiRT Concludes Investigation into Alleged Sexual Assault in New Brunswick
+SiRT Concludes Investigation into Serious Injury in New Glasgow

 The Director of the Serious Incident Response Team (SiRT) found no reasonable grounds to believe…

-La SiRT conclut son enquête sur une agression sexuelle présumée au Nouveau-Brunswick
+La SiRT conclut son enquête sur une blessure grave survenue à Fredericton, au Nouveau-Brunswick

-SiRT Concludes Investigation into Alleged Sexual Assault in New Brunswick
+SiRT Concludes Investigation into Serious Injury in Fredericton, New Brunswick

-SiRT Concludes Investigation into Serious Injury Sustained During an Arrest in Halifax, Nova Scotia
+SiRT Concludes Investigation into Serious Injury in New Glasgow

 The Director of the Serious Incident Response Team (SiRT) found no reasonable grounds to believe…